Khalistan movement: Militant groups

 There are several militant Sikh groups, such as the Khalistan Council, that are currently functional and provides organisation and guidance to the Sikh community.
 Multiple groups are organised across the world, coordinating their military efforts for Khalistan.
-Such groups were most active in 1980s and early 1990s, and have since receded in activity.
+Such groups were most active in the 1980s and early 1990s, and have since receded in activity.
 These groups are largely defunct in India but they still have a political presence among the Sikh diaspora, especially in countries such as Pakistan where they are not proscribed by law.

 Most of these outfits were crushed by 1993 during the counter-insurgency operations.
 In recent years, active groups have included Babbar Khalsa, International Sikh Youth Federation, Dal Khalsa, and Bhindranwale Tiger Force.
 An unknown group before then, the Shaheed Khalsa Force claimed credit for the marketplace bombings in New Delhi in 1997.
 The group has never been heard of since.

 Major pro-Khalistan militant outfits include: